pysal/momepy/docs/index.rst

 Introduction
 ------------

-Moomepy is a library for quantitative analysis of urban form - urban morphometrics.
+Momepy is a library for quantitative analysis of urban form - urban morphometrics.
 It is built on top of `GeoPandas`_, `PySAL`_ and `networkX`_.